Mar Hicks

 Mar Hicks is a historian of technology, gender and modern Europe, notable for their work on the history of women in computing.
-Hicks is a professor at the Illinois Institute of Technology.
+Hicks is a professor at the University of Virginia’s School of Data Science.
 Hicks wrote the 2017 book, Programmed Inequality: How Britain Discarded Women Technologists and Lost Its Edge in Computing.

 Early life and education

 Hicks received a B.A. in Modern European History from Harvard University with their thesis The Price of Excellence: Coresidence and Women's Integration at Oxford and Harvard Universities, 1964-1977.
 They studied history at University of Oxford for a year as a visiting student.
 After receiving a M.A. from the Department of History at Duke University, Hicks earned a Ph.D., also from the Department of History at Duke University.

 Career

-Prior to earning a Ph.D., Hicks worked at Harvard University as a UNIX System Administrator.
+Prior to earning a Ph.D., Hicks worked at Harvard University as a UNIX system administrator.
 Hicks has said the position informed their later work on history of technology.

-Hicks is currently an associate professor with tenure at Illinois Institute of Technology.
-Hicks was previously a visiting assistant professor at North Carolina State University in Raleigh, North Carolina, a visiting assistant professor at Duke University, in Durham, North Carolina, an assistant professor at the Illinois Institute of Technology in Chicago, and an assistant professor of history of technology at the University of Wisconsin–Madison until the closure of that university’s history of science department.
+Hicks is currently an associate professor with tenure at the University of Virginia, in the School of Data Science.
+Hicks was previously a visiting assistant professor at North Carolina State University in Raleigh, North Carolina, a visiting assistant professor at Duke University, in Durham, North Carolina, an associate professor at the Illinois Institute of Technology in Chicago, and an assistant professor of history of technology at the University of Wisconsin–Madison until the closure of that university’s history of science department.

 Hicks's work focuses on issues of inequality in high tech, particularly gender discrimination in the computing industry.
 Their book "Programmed Inequality: How Britain Discarded Women Technologists and Lost Its Edge In Computing" reveals a switch in the 1960s and 1970s, where as computing roles became more powerful, women who dominated computer programming roles were systematically replaced with men.

 Hicks is known for drawing from this history when writing about contemporary gender issues in the computing industry.
 Hicks has also written about the early history of computer dating in the mainframe era, showing that women were at the forefront of creating computer dating businesses, contrary to what was previously thought.

 Hicks is an Associate Editor of the IEEE Annals of the History of Computing.

 Hicks is non-binary and uses they/them pronouns.